neerajd12/nodeplayer/README.md

 # nodeplayer

-A connected music player using nodejs
+A connected music player for desktop build using nodejs and electron